-On 13 October 2011, the People's Bank of China ("PBoC") promulgated the "Administrative Measures on Renminbi Settlement of Foreign Direct Investment" (the "PBoC FDI Measures") to implement PBoC's detailed FDI accounts administration system.
+On 13 October 2011, the People's Bank of China ("PBoC") promulgated the "Administrative Measures on Renminbi Settlement of Foreign Direct Investment" (the "PBoC FDI Measures") as part of the implementation of the PBoC's detailed foreign direct investment ("FDI") accounts administration system.
 The system covers almost all aspects of FDI, including capital injections, payments for the acquisition of PRC domestic enterprises, repatriation of dividends and other distributions, as well as Renminbi denominated cross-border loans.
 On 14 June 2012, the PBoC issued further implementing rules for the PBoC FDI Measures.
 Under the PBoC FDI Measures, special approval for FDI and shareholder loans from the PBoC, which was previously required, is no longer necessary.
 In some cases however, post-event filing with the PBoC is still necessary.